 Feline Immunodeficiency Virus (FIV)

-What is Feline Immunodeficiency Virus?
+Feline Immunodeficiency Virus (FIV) What is Feline Immunodeficiency Virus?

-Feline Immunodeficiency Virus (FIV) is a virus that infects cats and is known to cause progressive disease in cats.
+Feline Immunodeficiency Virus (FIV) is a virus that infects felines and is known to cause progressive disease in cats.
 The virus itself belongs to a group of viruses that include human immunodeficiency virus (HIV), the cause of acquired immunodeficiency syndrome (AIDS) in humans.
 Although HIV and FIV belong to the same family of viruses, it is not possible for FIV to be transmitted from an infected cat to humans.

 How Do Cats Get FIV?